NIH-CIT-OIR-SPIS/MouseVUER/README.md

 ### About

-An opne source home-cage design based on Intel&reg; RealSense&trade; depth cameras.
+An open source home-cage design based on Intel&reg; RealSense&trade; depth cameras.

 ### CAD Files and Assembly